 The term Hamachi client refers to both the Hamachi software itself and any computer or smartphone with Hamachi client software installed.
 With proper permission from network owners, Hamachi clients can become members of any Hamachi network.

 For Hamachi, a network is not a physical network, but rather a group of users who want to use common resources or applications (two or more Hamachi clients interconnected by tunnels make up a Hamachi network).
 Hamachi offers three network types: meshed, hub-and-spoke, and gateway.

 In a hub-and-spoke network, one or more computers act as hubs, while other clients connect as spokes.
 Spokes connect to hubs, but never to each other.

-LogMeIn Central is LogMeIn's Essential Remote Services solution for IT professionals and small and medium businesses.
-Certain premium Hamachi features are only available to LogMeIn Central subscribers.
+Central is GoTo's Essential Remote Services solution for IT professionals and small and medium businesses.
+Certain premium Hamachi features are only available to Central subscribers.

 In a mesh network, every member is connected to every other member.

 Network Address Translation